surlabs/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Add in a "counter" option to the button.
 If set to true, then the value of the counter changes from true/false to the number of times the button has been pressed.

+## Future ASCII block development ideas

+1. Support an option so that `#` can be used instead of backticks to delimit AsciiMath.
+2. Error messages for unknown filter/extractor names!
+(To help authors....)

 ## Future equivalence reasoning development track.

 1. Allow bespoke validation (actually quite difficult).